Pape Diouf: Club manager

-In 2004, Pape Diouf joined Olympique de Marseille as general manager of the club, in charge of sports affairs.
-After the departure of Christophe Bouchet in the Fall of 2004, he was appointed chairman of the management board of Olympique de Marseille by the club's supervisory board, forming a triumvirate with Vivian Corzani and Philippe Meurice, in charge of the administrative and financial aspects of the club, respectively.
-In 2005, he became president of Olympique de Marseille under the influence of the majority shareholder, Robert Louis-Dreyfus.
+In 2004, Pape Diouf joined Marseille as general manager in charge of sports affairs.
+After the departure of Christophe Bouchet in the fall of 2004, he was appointed chairman of the management board of Marseille by the club's supervisory board, forming a triumvirate with Vivian Corzani and Philippe Meurice, in charge of the administrative and financial aspects of the club, respectively.
+In 2005, he became president of Marseille under the influence of the majority shareholder, Robert Louis-Dreyfus.

-In 2006, he was at the origin of a controversial decision to field an Olympique de Marseille B-team against rivals Paris Saint-Germain on the 30th (out of 38) round of the Ligue 1 championship.
-Previously to the game, PSG had allocated OM away fans only half the usual number of tickets, selling the other half to their own fans, meaning proximity between the two groups of fans at the Parc des Princes, which raised security concerns.
+In 2006, he was at the origin of a controversial decision to field an Marseille B-team against rivals Paris Saint-Germain on the 30th (out of 38) round of the Ligue 1 championship.
+Prior to the game, PSG had allocated OM away fans only half the usual number of tickets, selling the other half to their own fans, meaning proximity between the two groups of fans at the Parc des Princes, which raised security concerns.
 As a boycott to denounce the non-compliance by the PSG security services with security standards concerning the reception of Marseille supporters, Diouf ordered then OM manager Jean Fernandez to play a reserve team.
 This decision incurred wrath of the French public, the Professional Football League and the exclusive broadcaster of the championship, Canal+, but it also allowed him to form a "sacred union" with the Olympian supporters.
 The match ended with an unexpected 0-0 draw.
 It is widely remembered as the "Match des Minots", meaning "Match of Kids" in French, due to the young age of most of the OM starters.